Celebrity Big Brother (British TV series) series 6: Ben Adams

 Ben Adams (born 22 November 1981) is an English singer-songwriter, best known for being a member of the British-Norwegian boyband trio, a1.
 During his time, he developed a close friendship with fellow housemate, Michelle Heaton.
 On Day 22, Ben had been evicted from the house with 15.2% of the public vote to win, finishing in fifth place.

 Coolio

 Coolio (1 August 1963 – 28 September 2022) was an American Grammy Award-winning musician and rapper, who is best known in Britain for his worldwide chart-topping single, Gangsta's Paradise.
 On Day 22, he became the third evictee on finale night, finishing in a respectable third place.
 However, in 2010, Coolio returned to Big Brother fame, when he joined Ultimate Big Brother.
-Coolio passed away on 28 September 2022.
+Coolio died on 28 September 2022.

 La Toya Jackson

 La Toya Jackson (born 29 May 1956) is an American singer-songwriter, musician and television personality, best known for being a member of the musical family, The Jacksons.
 She maintained a career as a solo singer throughout the 1980s and 1990s, and has appeared in certain reality shows in America.
 La Toya became the second Jackson to enter Big Brother, the first being her brother Jermaine in 2007.
 On Day 20, she was the fourth person to be evicted from the house in a double eviction, along with Tommy Sheridan.